IBMRedbooks/zikipedia/dictionary/B.md

 &nbsp;

 ### Batch
-> 💡 _The antivirus that runs on your PC can be thought of as a batch workload_
+> 💡 _The antivirus that runs in the background on your PC can be thought of as a batch workload_

 * A large task or unit of work that takes a long time to complete and is run in the background.